IDNI/parser/README.md

 	- [TGF](docs/tgf.md) - Tau Grammar Form language for describing grammars in an EBNF-like format
 - Earley based parser with garbage collection producing parse forest containing all the parsed trees
 - forest traversal with callbacks and extraction of trees and graphs to deal with transformations and with ambiguity
-- `parser_gen` tool to generate a C++ code representing a parser for a given TGF file.
+- `tgf` tool to test grammars in TGF file or to generate a C++ code representing a parser for a given TGF file.
 - predefined or custom classes of characters defined by a function (`<cctype>`-like functions)
 - optional [recoding](docs/recoders.md) of an input into another type which can can be used for lexing, reencoding or accessing binary data
 - [own UTF-8 support](docs/utf8.md)